-The Group makes estimates and assumptions concerning the future.
-The resulting accounting estimates, by definition, will rarely equal the corresponding actual results.
-The adjustments that occur when regularizing the estimates will be prospective.
-Below, we explain the estimates and judgments that have a significant risk of giving rise to a material adjustment in the carrying amounts of the assets and liabilities within the following financial year.
+The resulting accounting estimates, by definition, will rarely match actual results.
+The estimates and judgements that entail a significant risk of giving rise to a substantial adjustment to the book values of assets and liabilities during the next financial year are discussed below.